 Challenges of document translation services and DTP

 Document translation on its own is challenging, and so is DTP.
-When translation and DTP are combined that leads to even more challenges, which will have to be solved.
+When translation and DTP are combined, that leads to even more challenges, which must be solved.
 A well-established procedure for such cases is a continuous dialogue between linguists and DTP artists: Once the linguist has completed a text translation, the DTP artist starts working on the design.
 The linguist will then check the file and point out issues that the DTP artist should resolve.
 This process continues until both the linguist and the DTP artist agree that no more changes are needed and the file is ready to go to the client.

 This is a tedious process and you might be wondering why it is actually necessary.
 Have a look at some examples to find out:

-– When translating from one language to another, texts naturally become longer or shorter.
+When translating from one language to another, texts naturally become longer or shorter.
 This has a whole range of consequences, for example when text exceeds the space reserved for captions, or a translated brochure has more pages than the original and additional design components will be required on the extra pages, etc.

-– As translation is not only about language, but also about culture, DTP localization should consider cultural differences.
+As translation is not only about language, but also about culture, DTP localization should consider cultural differences.
 For example, it would be recommendable to exchange certain pictures because of cultural preferences or local norms, and DTP artists can fit them in, work on their colour tunes, adjust them, etc.

 A one-stop service provider – the ideal solution for document translation and DTP services